LordofBone/Bot_Engine/README.md

 and it grabs that wheel from:
 https://snapshots.linaro.org/ldcg/python-cache/

 Hopefully in-time the proper tensorflow wheel is just added to the Bullseye repo.
+I did try compiling Tensorflow for 32 bit RPi OS but it was a nightmare and I don't think was going to work - the prior OS Buster also did not have the required PostgreSQL-dev-13 installation in its repo that is required.

 ##### eSpeak setup